tpunt/pht/README.md

 ## Quick Examples

 This section demonstrates some quick examples of the basic features.
 For generic examples, see the [examples](https://github.com/tpunt/pht/tree/master/examples) folder instead.
+And for further information on the classes and their methods, checkout the [documentation](http://php.net/pht).

 ### Threading Types